The top 10 largest US Jackpots

-Lottery players will have a chance at winning an estimated $970 million jackpot in Friday night's Mega Millions drawing, which would be the second-largest prize in U.S. history.
+Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night's Mega Millions drawing, which would tie the largest lottery prize in U.S. history.

 Here is a look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold: